 One exception is when a bullet fragment is found in the spinal canal between the level of T12 and L5 in the presence of a neurologic deficit.

-Delayed bullet extraction is rarely indicated for lead toxicity or late neurologic deficits due to migration of a bullet fragment.
+Delayed bullet extraction is rarely indicated for lead toxicity or late neurologic deficits due to the migration of a bullet fragment.

 Get more stuff on Musculoskeltal Health